Suboxone - Buprenorphine Drug Testing

 Side Effects of Suboxone

 The side effects of buprenorphine are similar to those of other opioids and may include nausea, vomiting, and constipation.
 Both buprenorphine and buprenorphine with naloxone can result in opioid withdrawal syndrome if used by people on high doses of other opioids.
-Symptoms of opioid withdrawal can include: dysphoria, nausea
+Symptoms of opioid withdrawal can include: dysphoria, nausea and vomiting, muscle aches and cramps, sweating, diarrhea, mild fever, running nose, insomnia, and irritability.

 In our laboratories, Enzyme immunoassay (EIA) is used as a screening method for the detection of buprenorphine.
 The assay has equal cross-reactivity to norbuprenorphine, the primary urinary metabolite of buprenorphine.
 Confirmation of screened positive urine is performed by a specific method such as gas chromatography-mass spectrometry (GC/MS) or liquid chromatography-tandem mass spectrometry (LC/MS/MS).